viamrobotics/docs/docs/registry/_index.md

 {{% /manualcard %}}
 {{% manualcard link="#ml-training-scripts" %}}

-**Training scripts**, Python scripts to train and produce ML models in the Viam cloud for custom machine learning
+**Training scripts** to train and produce ML models in the Viam cloud for custom machine learning

 {{% /manualcard %}}
 {{< /cards >}}